 B.A., 1970, Psychology, Dillard University

 I teach at the Storrs campus each fall semester and in the Urban and Community Studies Program at the UConn Hartford Campus each spring semester.
-Courses taught include White Racism, African Americans and Social Protest, Sociological Perspectives on Poverty, the Social Construction of Happiness, and Killing African Americans: Police and Vigilante Violence as a Racial Control Mechanism.
-I also teach a graduate seminar at the Storrs campus on Racism Theory.
+Courses taught include: White Racism, African Americans and Social Protest, Sociological Perspectives on Poverty, the Social Construction of Happiness, and a sociology and human rights variable topics course that focuses on Killing African Americans: Police and Vigilante Violence as a Racial Control Mechanism.
+I also currently teach graduate seminars on Racism Theory and Systemic Racism.
 I received a Northeast Magazine Connecticut Bloomer award for contributions to the quality of life of the state for developing and teaching my White Racism course.
 The story of how the initial opposition to that course was defeated is featured in Joe Feagin, Hernan Vera, and Kimberly Ducey’s Liberation Sociology.
 As a consultant I have provided staff training sessions in understanding systemic racism.

-I am a proud father of a wonderful daughter, Anika Tene Cazenave, and greatly enjoy being the grandfather of Graciela-Celestina Cazenave, both of whom live with me in the Asylum Hill neighborhood of Hartford.
+I am a proud father of a wonderful daughter, Anika Tene Cazenave, and greatly enjoy being the grandfather of Graciela-Celestina Cazenave.
 My personal interests include hiking, enjoying nature, listening to jazz and the blues, African-American theater and film, reading, eating gumbo and other foods from my native New Orleans, and expanding my consciousness through meditation and other forms of spiritual practice.
-I am proud to have had a small speaking part in the movie “The Autobiography of Miss Jane Pittman.”
+I am proud to have had a small speaking part in the made-for-television movie “The Autobiography of Miss Jane Pittman.”

 My life goals can be summed up as “Liberation through Struggle” and “Serenity through Practice.”

 - Killing African Americans: Police and Vigilante Violence as a Racial Control Mechanism.
 Routledge.